 V.O.C.
-Rotterdam have been basking in the glow as “Kings of Europe” ever since winning the inaugural European Cricket League – ECL19 – at La Manga Club in Spain last summer.
+Rotterdam have been basking in the glow as “Kings of Europe” ever since winning the inaugural European Cricket League – ECL19 – at La Manga Club in Spain.

-Naturally, the federation boasting the reigning Kings has two teams representing them in the ECL the following year.
+Naturally, the federation boasting the reigning Kings earns the right to have two teams representing them in the ECL the following year.
 Therefore, with V.O.C. also claiming domestic T20 honours, runners-up HBS Craeyenhout sealed the second available spot for the Netherlands at ECL20.

-However, both ECL reigning champions V.O.C. and HBS were cruelly denied a shot at winning the trophy because of the ongoing COVID-19 situation and the rather inevitable ECL20 postponement.
+However, both V.O.C. and HBS were cruelly denied a shot at winning the trophy because of the inevitable ECL20 postponement due to the COVID-19 pandemic.

-In a press conference on May 7, Prime Minister Rutte announced that no domestic cricket can be played in the Netherlands until September 1 this year, “leaving no room for a meaningful T20 competition in 2020,” the KNCB announced on their website.
+In a press conference, Prime Minister Rutte announced that no domestic cricket would be possible in the Netherlands until September 1 this year, “leaving no room for a meaningful T20 competition in 2020,” the KNCB announced on their website.